zdravkov/kendo-docs/api/web/treeview.md

 The expanded node

+### change

+Triggered when the selection has changed (either by the user or through the `select` method.

 ### select

-Triggered when a node gets selected.
+Triggered when a node is being selected by the user.
+Cancellable.

 #### Event Data